 A delicious update

 As a recipe developer, I test and retest my recipes until they’ve reached the point that I think they’re ready to share with the world.
-But every once in a while, I send something delicious out that I wonder if I could have elevated even further.
-This recipe was the equivalent of my unfinished painting.
-Absolutely delicious in its original form, but it always needled me at the back of my mind that it was missing a brushstroke that could make it even better.
-That brushstroke was butter.
+But every once in a while, I send something delicious out that I really still want to tinker with.
+Though absolutely delicious in its original form, it always needled me at the back of my mind that it was missing something that could make it even better.
+That something was butter.

 What’s the difference between custard and ice cream?